rancher/k3k/docs/howtos/using-kata-containers.md

 Place the following template at `/var/lib/rancher/k3s/agent/etc/containerd/config-v3.toml.d/custom.toml`.
 It registers the `kata-qemu` runtime handler and configures the devmapper snapshotter.

-ignore_image_defined_volumes can be set to false if using a custom image as above.

 ```toml
 version = 3